ADVANTICS/documentation/products/adb-pc-dc01/docs/electrical_specs.md

 These limits, however, cannot be considered independently.
 Not all voltage combinations between Port A and Port B are permissible.
 The allowable Port B voltage range depends on the actual Port A voltage.

-Figure 4 illustrates the valid operating region.
+{{ figref('fig-vrange') }} illustrates the valid operating region.
 The enclosed area defines the permitted combinations of Port A and Port B voltages.
 Operation outside this boundary is not supported and may result in protective limitation or shutdown.

-{{ figure('../assets/VoltageRangePortA_PortB.png', 'Permissible Port B voltage range vs. Port A voltage range') }}
+{{ figure('../assets/VoltageRangePortA_PortB.png', 'Permissible Port B voltage range vs. Port A voltage range', id='fig-vrange') }}

-As it can be seen in Figure 4, Port B can not reach 1500V unless Port A voltage is at least ~770V.
-A closer look at the top left corner of the envelope is shown in Figure 5.
+As it can be seen in {{ figref('fig-vrange') }}, Port B can not reach 1500V unless Port A voltage is at least ~770V.
+A closer look at the top left corner of the envelope is shown in {{ figref('fig-vrange-zoomed') }}.

-{{ figure('../assets/VoltageRangePortA_PortB_zoomedIn.png', 'Closer look at the top left corner of Figure 4') }}
+{{ figure('../assets/VoltageRangePortA_PortB_zoomedIn.png', 'Closer look at the top left corner of Figure 4', id='fig-vrange-zoomed') }}

 ## Maximum power vs. port A voltage

-The relationship between the maximum deliverable power and the Port A voltage is shown in Figure 6.
+The relationship between the maximum deliverable power and the Port A voltage is shown in {{ figref('fig-maxpower-va') }}.
 The system output is limited to 100 kW, with a maximum Port A current of 120 A. The effective power ceiling is determined by whichever of these constraints is reached first.
 Operation beyond this defined envelope will trigger derating to maintain safe performance.

-{{ figure('../assets/MaximumOutputPowervsPortAvoltage.png', 'Maximum output power vs. Port A voltage') }}
+{{ figure('../assets/MaximumOutputPowervsPortAvoltage.png', 'Maximum output power vs. Port A voltage', id='fig-maxpower-va') }}

 ## Maximum power vs. port B voltage

 The maximum power capability is also influenced by the Port B voltage.
 Output is constrained by the lower of the following limits:

-- The maximum power permitted as a function of VA (refer to Figure 6), or
+- The maximum power permitted as a function of VA (refer to {{ figref('fig-maxpower-va') }}), or
 - Port B current limit of 220 A.

 Whichever threshold is reached first defines the allowable operating point.